OCA/sale-workflow/sale_stock_picking_blocking/README.rst

 #.
 The 'Default Delivery Block Reason' will be added
    automatically when creating a new sales order for the customer.

+You can also set a payment term with a 'Default Delivery Block Reason' policy to add that delivery block to his sales by default (only if the customer does not have one set), in a similar way to the customers:

+#.
+Go to 'Invoicing > Configuration > Invoicing > Payment Terms'.
+#.
+Add a 'Default Delivery Block Reason'.
+#.
+The 'Default Delivery Block Reason' will be added
+   automatically when creating a new sales order for the payment term, in case the customer does not have one.

 Usage
 =====